The importance of mental health ‘lightkeepers’ showcased at book launch at Whitby’s Ontario Shores

 When Hope Breaks Through, by Michigan filmmaker Matthew Wagner, created a lot of buzz on the festival circuit after it premiered at Toronto’s St. Lawrence Centre for the Arts last September, debuting in Durham Region in October with a special World Mental Health Day screening the next month at where else?
 Ontario Shores.

-Shoreman has been a hot ticket on the lecture circuit, motivating individuals and organizations and showing them that the extraordinary is possible.
+Shoreman has also been a hot ticket on the lecture circuit, motivating individuals and organizations and showing them that the extraordinary is possible.

 He is also (quite literally) the face of Ontario Shores in a new print campaign called The Faces of Mental Health and has been invited to deliver the keynote address at the Rick Hansen Accessibility Conference in Vancouver in March.